-You need roof insulation if you have a converted loft or attic room otherwise you will most likely have freezing cold winters and very hot summer days in your converted roof space.
-Room in Roof insulation actually insulates all of the space including between the rafters leaving your room a comfortable temperature.
-More importantly this can potentially save up to 30% on your heating bills* too.
-Attic room insulation work can normally be completed within a day with minimal mess or disruption so it’s an easy way to make your home more energy efficient.
+You need roof insulation if you have a converted loft or attic room.
+Without, you will most likely have freezing cold winters and very hot summer days in your converted roof space.
+Moreover, Room in Roof insulation insulates all of the space including between the rafters leaving your room a comfortable temperature.
+Crucially, this can potentially save up to 30% on your heating bills* too.
+Attic room insulation work can normally be completed within a day.
+Best of all, there is minimal mess or disruption so it’s an easy way to improve home energy efficiency.

 Room in roof explained…

 A ‘room-in-roof’ is part of the house built into what would normally be the roof or loft space.
 It will usually have sloping ceilings visible in the rooms.
 However, if there are full-width dormer windows, you may not see any internal sloping ceilings.
 It may be a converted roof space such as a loft or attic room conversion, or an original part of the design.

 There isn’t one.
-ECO (The Energy Company Obligation) is a government backed energy efficiency programme that provides support for energy efficiency measures such as loft and wall insulation.
-The ECO measures are free and are ultimately paid for by the larger utility companies which means no hidden catch and no cost to you the owner/occupier.
+ECO (The Energy Company Obligation) is a government-backed energy efficiency programme.
+It provides support for energy efficiency measures, such as loft and wall insulation.
+The ECO measures are free and are ultimately paid for by the larger utility companies.
+Therefore, there is no hidden catch and no cost to you the owner/occupier.

 *Savings are based on figures estimated by the Energy Saving Trust.